Annual Conference

 • first-time presenter status

-*Please provide the most up to date email address as possible and consider using your personal email address if your institution may change throughout the year.
-Abstract notification status and presentation updates are communicated via email ONLY and it is extremely important that email addresses (submitters, presenters, and co-authors) are as up to date as possible.
+*Please provide the most up-to-date email address possible and consider using your personal email address if your institution may change during the year.
+Abstract notification status and presentation updates are communicated via email ONLY, and it is extremely important that email addresses (submitters, presenters, and co-authors) are current.

 Audience Engagement Strategies